 Your benefit: better performance with less effort.
 The deck layout reflects the innovation that accompanies the rig.
 An integrated arch protects the cockpit from snapping main sheets and blistering sun with the optional bimini.
-This arch keeps the cockpit clear and open.
+This arch keeps the cockpit clear, open and safer.